VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is regression?
 Which models can you use to solve a regression problem?

 What is linear regression?
 When do we use it?
+Linear regression is the most basic and commonly used predictive analysis.
+Regression estimates are used to describe data and to explain the relationship.
+It is the next step up after correlation.
+It is used when we want to predict the value of a variable based on the value of another variable.
+The variable we want to predict is called the dependent variable

 What if we want to build a model for predicting prices?
 Are prices distributed normally?
 Do we need to do any pre-processing for prices?